 How To Choose The Right Truck Width For Your Deck.

-When Buying a new set of trucks you first need to know the deck width you will be using them with.
-You are aiming to match the overall truck width to the deck width, for example, a 7.75" deck matches a 5.0" truck, an 8.0" deck matches a 5.25" truck.
+When Buying a new set of skateboard trucks you first need to know the deck width you will be using them with.
+For the perfect truck size, you are aiming to match the overall truck width to the deck width, for example, a 7.75" deck matches a 5.0" truck, an 8.0" deck matches a 5.25" truck.

 The reason for this is partly function and partly aesthetics.
 When the trucks match the deck width, the board will be more stable when performing spinning tricks like Kickflips and Heelflips as the centrifugal mass of the skateboard will be more central.
 Another advantage is it makes it easier to know where your wheels are under the board when grinding rails or ramp coping.

 What Do The Truck Measurements Mean?